Skip menu

 Red rock also characterises Crown of Aragon, a magnificent overhanging cliff rich in concretions, overlooking the Gulf of Cofano.
 The Salinella cliffs offer a stunning view of a stretch of coastline lapped by sand and vegetation.
 Due to its strategic location, it is the destination for those who prefer climbing in winter.

-The village of San Vito Lo Capo is located right in the middle of two reserves: the Riserva dello Zingaro and the Riserva di Monte Cofano.
-The Riserva dello Zingaro is a popular destination for climbers because of the spectacular cliffs, but the panorama is open to anyone.
-Just walk along the path that connects San Vito Lo Capo and Scopello, all within the reserve and by access on foot only.
-Along an easy, not very steep path, 7 kilometres with a sea view.
-Nature is intact and here and there you can access small bays and secret coves for a dip.
+The village of San Vito Lo Capo can be found right in the middle of two reserves: the Zingaro Nature Reserve and the Monte Cofano Reserve.
+The Zingaro Nature Reserve is a popular destination for climbers for the spectacular cliffs, but the panorama is accessible to anyone.
+Just walk along the path that connects San Vito Lo Capo with Scopello, all included in the reserve and for pedestrians only.
+It's 7 km with a sea view, along an easy, not very steep path.
+Nature is undisturbed and here and there you can access small bays and secret coves for a dip.

-Early mornings, hands on the rock, afternoons in the water, between the Riserva dello Zingaro and the comfortable coastline of San Vito Lo Capo with its fine white sand.
-Admire the low, now abandoned buildings of the Tonnara del Secco, the old tuna processing warehouses dating back to 1412 and located 3 km from the town.
+Early mornings with hands on the rock, afternoons in the water, between the Zingaro Nature Reserve and the comfortable coastline of San Vito Lo Capo with its fine white sand.
+Marvel at the low and now abandoned buildings of the Tonnara del Secco, the old tuna processing warehouses dating back to 1412, 3 km from the town centre.

-A peaceful atmosphere reigns around the lighthouse that dominates the bay and you can walk under the 43-metre high tower.
+A peaceful atmosphere prevails around the lighthouse that dominates the bay and you can stroll all the way under the 43-metre-high tower.

 Cala Firriato